mrkkrp/flac/README.md

 really want to read FLAC data into a buffer or Haskell `Vector`.
 How simple it is (if possible) to decode a FLAC file using that library?
 How simple it is to figure out where to begin with such a task?
-With `flac` it's `decodeFlac def "myfile.falc" "myfile.wav"` — done, average song in a fraction of second.
+With `flac` it's `decodeFlac def "myfile.flac" "myfile.wav"` — done, average song in a fraction of second.

 ## Provided functionality